 Staffing & Supervision Questions

-- How many staff does Camp Hatikvah have during the summer and how are they selected?
+- How many counsellors does Camp Hatikvah have during the summer and how are they selected?

-The Staff at Camp Hatikvah are comprised of approximately 70 Jewish youth from across Canada, the United States and Israel.
+The counsellors at Camp Hatikvah are comprised of approximately 70 Jewish youth from across Canada, the United States and Israel.
 Most were campers with us or in our Young Judaea sister camps across Canada and all have a rich love for Jewish Camping.
-Each staff member was selected based on their compassion, intelligence and leadership ability, and while they come to us with an array of exceptional skills, we train each one on issues of child-care, programming, sensitivity and first-aid every year.
+Each counsellor was selected based on their compassion, intelligence and leadership ability, and while they come to us with an array of exceptional skills, we train each one on issues of child-care, programming, sensitivity and first-aid every year.

-- What specific training do the staff receive?
+- What specific training do the counsellors receive?